oceanprotocol-archive/OEPs/4/README.md

 #### Authentication

-In the AGENT scope the authentication layer is very thin, and it's in charge mainly of verifying the minimal identity information (public key, DID, openID, ...) associated to the transactions.
+In the AGENT scope the authentication layer is very thin, and it is in charge mainly of verifying the minimal identity information (public key, DID, openID, ...) associated to the transactions.

-In all the HTTP API interactions, the component integrating the API SHOULD send his public key as part of the HTTP request using the ```Authorization``` HTTP Header (see [RFC 7325](https://tools.ietf.org/html/rfc7235#page-7)).
+In every HTTP API interaction, the component integrating the API SHOULD send his public key as part of the HTTP request using the ```Authorization``` HTTP Header (see [RFC 7325](https://tools.ietf.org/html/rfc7235#page-7)).